Law & Order: Seasons 15 & 16

 After 12 years on Law & Order, Orbach announced in March 2004 that he was leaving the show at the end of season 14 for the spin-off Law & Order: Trial by Jury.
 Lennie Briscoe was written off as retiring from the NYPD and later taking a position as an investigator for the D.A.'s office.
 He was replaced at the 27th Precinct by Detective Joe Fontana, played by Dennis Farina.
 At the time, Orbach would not state the reason for his departure, but it was eventually revealed that he had been battling prostate cancer (for over 10 years) and that his role on Trial by Jury was designed to be less taxing on him than his role on the original series was.
 However, Orbach died from his cancer on December 28, 2004, and was featured in only the first two episodes of Trial by Jury.
 (His character was subsequently written off as having also died off-screen, though this was not revealed on the original series until the season 18 episode "Burn Card".)

-Season 15 would see the departure of Röhm mid-season.
+In Season 15, Röhm left the show mid-season in January 2005.
 Röhm's final scene on the show, in the episode "Ain't No Love", sparked controversy within the fanbase, as A.D.A.
-Southerlyn asked Arthur Branch if she was being fired because she was a lesbian, a fact the scripts had never even hinted at until then.
-Wolf said Röhm's departure was unexpected, and she exited the show in January 2005.
-For a few seasons, she had often argued opposing points to McCoy and Branch, and he thought she would be better as a defender rather than a prosecutor.
-Her replacement was Annie Parisse as Assistant District Attorney Alexandra Borgia.
+Southerlyn asked Arthur Branch if she was being fired because she was a lesbian, a fact the scripts had never hinted at until then.
+Wolf said Röhm's departure was unexpected.
+For a few seasons, Southerlyn had often argued opposing points to McCoy and Branch, the latter of whom thought she would be better as a defender rather than a prosecutor.
+Southerlyn's replacement was Annie Parisse as Assistant District Attorney Alexandra Borgia.

-Later that season, Martin departed early to film Rent.
-Ed Green was temporarily written off as being shot in the line of duty and being replaced during his recovery by Detective Nick Falco, played by Michael Imperioli, who had previously guest starred as a murder suspect in the season 6 episode "Atonement".
+Martin left the show midseason to film Rent.
+Ed Green was temporarily written off as being shot in the line of duty and was replaced during his recovery by Detective Nick Falco, played by Michael Imperioli, who had previously guest-starred as a murder suspect in the season 6 episode "Atonement".
 Parisse left the series at the end of season 16 (with A.D.A.
-Borgia written off as being murdered), and Farina announced shortly afterward that he too was leaving Law & Order to pursue other projects.
+Borgia written off as being murdered), and Farina shortly afterward announced that he was leaving the show to pursue other projects.
 (Detective Fontana was written off as having retired off-screen.)